-Cost of Inflation Index from FY 2017-18 or AY 2018-19 for Long Term.
+Cost Inflation Index for AY 2021-22, Cost Inflation Index for FY 2020-21 for Long Term.
 Capital gain is the profit you make on selling an asset.
 It can be stock, real estate, mutual funds, jewellery etc. If you are selling an asset after one year from the date of its purchase, the profit becomes a short term capital gain.
 If you are selling the asset after 36 months from the date of purchase, it becomes a long term capital gain.
 Hence, the government charges capital gains tax.
 The government charges tax on our sale of the asset and they do not wish to let go of the capital gain.
 Cost inflation index India is an index issued by the Central Board of Direct Taxes and the figures keep changing every financial year.

 The formula for calculating the new Purchase price using Cost of Inflation Index is as below.

 Indexed Cost of Acquisition = (Cost of Acquisition * Cost of the Inflation Index (CII) for the year in which the asset was sold or transferred.)/ The cost of Inflation Index (CII) for the year in which the asset was first held by the assessee OR FY 2001-02, whichever is later.

 Capital Gain = Sales Consideration – Indexed Cost of Acquisition

 Indexed Cost of Acquisition = Actual Purchase Price * (Index in year of Sale / Index in Year of Purchase)

 If the property is purchased before 2001, then you need to get the Fair market value of the property in 2001 and the use that for Indexed cost.
 In such cases,